Office of University Compliance

 2. Development

-1. If a proposed policy involves matters within the purview of more than one senior institutional official, they will ensure consultation and coordination among appropriate leadership.
+1. If a proposed policy involves matters within the purview of more than one Senior Institutional Official, they will ensure consultation and coordination among appropriate leadership.

 2. The Senior Institutional Official may assign the development and administration of the policy to a responsible office or individual (Policy Owner).